-We Can't Forget Just How Insane the Menendez Brothers Murder Case Was in Its Day—or in Any Day
+Remembering How Much of a Circus the Menendez Brothers Murder Case Was in Its Day—or in Any Day - E!
+Online

 And yet the 12 people who mattered didn't buy the brothers' victim routine and in turn sent them off to prison for the rest of their lives.

-Now, 28 years after the murders and 21 years after the Menendez brothers were found guilty of murder—neither a round anniversary number but right in the thick of the true crime boom on TV and in film—the case has been dusted off and is once again being mined for, if not exactly new, then the same shocking details that gripped, horrified and ultimately baffled the world in the first place.
+But 28 years after the murders and 21 years after the Menendez brothers were found guilty of murder—neither a round anniversary number but right in the thick of the true crime boom on TV and in film—the case was dusted off and mined for, if not exactly new, then the same shocking details that gripped, horrified and ultimately baffled the world in the first place.

 But there are always new ways to look at things, and new ways to present what we may already know but will never really understand.

-The Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty Menendez, premiered June 10.
-And the first season of the new NBC anthology Law & Order: True Crime, starring Edie Falco Leslie Abramson and Miles Gaston Villanueva and Gus Halper as murder-age Lyle and Erik, premieres tomorrow on NBC.
+The Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty Menendez, tackled the case in 2017, and the NBC anthology Law & Order: True Crime, starring Edie Falco as Leslie Abramson and Miles Gaston Villanueva and Gus Halper as 1989-era Lyle and Erik, proved a controversial addition to the canon.

-"This is taken from the headlines—and we've done some great shows taken from headlines, but this is on a different level," executive producer and Law & Order franchise creator Dick Wolf told reporters during the 2017 TCA summer press tour.
-"It's also the only time we've had sort of a collective agenda."

-And for the presumable handful who are thinking there's nothing new to be shocked (and entertained) by, Wolf promised, "Your mind is going to receive a lot of information that I think will change a lot of people's attitudes."

-Having spent the last 27 years in prison, including the time when he was awaiting trial, Lyle recently said he feels more "at peace" than he ever did on the outside.
+Lyle said in 2017 that he felt more "at peace" than he ever did on the outside.

-"It's shocking to think...that I could have been involved in taking anyone's life—and my parents' life," Lyle told ABC News by phone from Mule Creek for the 2-hour special Truth and Lies: The Menendez Brothers—American Sons, American Murderers, which aired in January.
+"It's shocking to think...that I could have been involved in taking anyone's life—and my parents' life," Lyle told ABC News by phone from Mule Creek for the 2-hour special Truth and Lies: The Menendez Brothers—American Sons, American Murderers, which aired that January.
 "It seems unimaginable because it seems so far removed from who I am.
 But I found that my own childhood prepared me surprisingly well for the chaos of prison life."

 He continued, "I am the kid that did kill his parents, and no river of tears has changed that and no amount of regret has changed it.
 I accept that.
 You are often defined by a few moments of your life, but that's not who you are in your life, you know.
 Your life is your totality of it...You can't change it.
 You just, you're stuck with the decisions you made."

 But not everyone thinks he's a monster.
-Lyle married former model Anna Eriksson on July 2, 1996, the day he was sentenced to life in prison; they divorced in 2011 he was reportedly caught "cheating" (writing letters to another woman).
+Lyle married former model Anna Eriksson on July 2, 1996, the day he was sentenced to life in prison; they divorced in 2011 after he was reportedly caught "cheating" (writing letters to another woman).
 He married Rebecca Sneed in 2003 and they've been together ever since, despite the fact that California doesn't allow conjugal visits for prisoners convicted of murder and/or serving life sentences.

+"I am the kid that did kill his parents, and no river of tears has changed that," Lyle said in the April 20/20 special, speaking on the phone from prison 25 years after his conviction, "and no amount of regret has changed it.
+You are often defined by a few moments of your life, but that's not who you are in your life.
+Your life is your totality of it."

+But, he added, "I think I will end up dying still being in the nightmare of this horrifying event and tragedy."

 Erik also married in June 1999, finding love with single mom Tammi Ruth Saccoman, who had been writing to him since his first trial.

-"Not having sex in my life is difficult, but it's not a problem for me," Saccoman, who penned the 2005 book They Said We'd Never Make It: My Life With Erik Menendez, told People.
+"Not having sex in my life is difficult, but it's not a problem for me," Saccoman, who penned the 2005 book They Said We'd Never Make It: My Life With Erik Menendez, told People that year.
 "I have to be physically detached, and I'm emotionally attached to Erik...
 My family does not understand.
 When it started to get serious, some of them just threw up their hands."

-Though the more taciturn of the two lately, Erik said in 2005 that he didn't feel that he deserved to be in prison for the rest of his life.
+Erik said at the time that he didn't feel he deserved to be in prison for the rest of his life.

 "I'm not saying what I did was right or justifiable," he told People with Saccoman by his side.
 "I needed to go to prison.
 But place another child in my life and see what happens.
 I felt it was either my life or my parents' life.
 It's as if there was kerosene all over the floor that a match could light at any time.
 And my soul was burnt to death."

-Note: (A previous version of this story was originally published April 25, 2017, at 4 a.m.
-PT; updated April 26, 2018, at 10:15 a.m.
-PT)